 Reddit bans 'The_Donald' forum in crackdown, Twitch suspends Trump's channel

-Last month, it announced a new advisory council to help improve safety on the site, focusing on areas such as harassment and protection of marginalized groups.
+In May, it announced a new advisory council to help improve safety on the site, focusing on areas such as harassment and protection of marginalized groups.
+Last week, it said it would begin issuing permanent suspensions as part of investigations into allegations of sexual abuse and harassment involving Twitch streamers.
+A Twitch spokeswoman said the platform had told "the president's team" last year that there were no exceptions on the site for political or newsworthy content that broke its rules.

 - READ MORE ON: